 Designed to effectively and efficiently help control water pollution in an environmentally sound manner, the plant uses the conventional Activated Sludge Treatment Process with primary clarification.

-Activated Sludge: Still containing organic substances that must be removed before discharge, the wastewater passes through three aeration "trains", each "train" consisting of three basins.
-These trains contain large concentrations of microorganisms- called activated sludge - that feed on the organic matter in the wastewater.
+Still containing organic substances that must be removed before discharge, the wastewater passes through 3 aeration "trains," each "train" consisting of 3 basins.
+These trains contain large concentrations of microorganisms - called activated sludge - that feed on the organic matter in the wastewater.
 As these microorganisms require oxygen to grow, air is introduced into the wastewater.

-The activated sludge and wastewater then flows to three 110-foot diameter and two 105-foot diameter secondary clarifiers where the sludge settles.
+The activated sludge and wastewater then flows to 3 - 110 foot diameter and 2 - 105-foot diameter secondary clarifiers where the sludge settles.
 The sludge is removed, and a variable percentage is returned to the aeration trains to act as a catalyst for that process.